-The reason why we are interested in these pseudo-NG bosons is that even if their mass are not zero, they should be small compared to a standard boson mass.
-Let us verify that.
-One can do the calculations of section \ref{sec:nonsusy_model} with two $U(1)$ instead of one and verify that the effective action has exactly the same form as (\ref{eq:nonsusy_action_flux}) with $q\varphi_0$ replaced by $q_{\alpha}\varphi_0^{\alpha}$.
-One can even take an arbitrary number of fermion families and check that the total action is simply a sum over $i=1,2,\dots N_f$ of the action (\ref{eq:nonsusy_action_flux}) for $\Psi^i$.
-The interactions terms are:
+Although the mass of a pseudo-Nambu-Goldstone boson is finite, it should be small compared to a standard boson mass.
+We repeat the calculations of Section \ref{sec:nonsusy_model} with two $U(1)$ groups instead of one and verify that the effective action has the same form as (\ref{eq:nonsusy_action_flux}) with $q\varphi_0$ replaced by $q_{\alpha}\varphi_0^{\alpha}$.
+The computation easily generalizes to an arbitrary number $N_f$ of fermion families.